Inoshas/Raspberry-Pi-Pigpio-Demos-with-C-Language/README.md

 This example demonstrates how to control a buzzer connected to a GPIO pin on your Raspberry Pi.
 The program toggles the buzzer on and off with a 2-second delay in a loop.
 You can exit the program by pressing Ctrl+C. The code also handles GPIO cleanup.

+## Example 07: 8-Segment Number Display
+**Filename: 07_numberdisplay.c**

+### Description:
+This example demonstrates how to control a 8-segment number display using GPIO pins on your Raspberry Pi.
+The program cycles through numbers 0-9 with a 1-second delay for each digit, displaying them on the 8-segment display.
+You can exit the program by pressing Ctrl+C. The code also handles GPIO cleanup.

 ## Getting Started

 To get started with these demos, follow these steps: